mandarha/Snowflake_CM/README.md

 # infy_cma
-Sample repository for Infy CMA folks to learn Github
+Sample repository for to learn Github